serverless/serverless/docs/deprecations.md

 <a name="LOCAL_INSTALLATION_FALLBACK"><div>&nbsp;</div></a>

-## Fallback to service local `serverless` installation
+## Fallback to a service local `serverless` installation

-Starting with v2.0.0, instead of globally installed version, CLI will by default run service local installation of `serverless` if it's found.
+Starting with v2.0.0, instead of globally installed version, CLI will by default run service local installation of `serverless`(if it's found.

-You may adapt to this behavior now by setting `enableLocalInstallationFallback: true` in your service config.
-Alternatively you may opt-out by setting it to `false` (still that'll be ineffective starting from v3.0.0 where support for this setting will be dropped, and CLI will unconditionally favor locally installed `serverless` installations)
+Adapt to this behavior now by adding `enableLocalInstallationFallback: true` to service configuration.
+Alternatively you may opt-out by setting it to `false` (note that'll be ineffective starting from v3.0.0, where support for this setting will be dropped, and CLI will unconditionally favor locally installed `serverless` installations when found)

 <a name="AWS_HTTP_API_TIMEOUT"><div>&nbsp;</div></a>